 Hand crafted in Indonesia, we love the finish of this Kubu rattan box from The White Company.

-5. Get a storage system that grows
+5. Get expandable shoe storage

 With growing families comes an ever-increasing number of shoes and a need for more storage.
 Whether you for-see this problem or not, stackable and extendable hallway shoe racks are a great shoes storage idea and can be adapted to suit your changing needs.